Farm Workers Strike After They See on TV That Dozens of Coworkers Have Coronavirus

-A group of about 50 farm workers went on strike Thursday at a California pistachio farm demanding free face coverings, gloves and information from the farm's owner after they said they learned from the media that dozens of their coworkers tested positive for the coronavirus.
+A group of about 50 farm workers went on strike Thursday at a California pistachio farm demanding free face coverings, gloves and information from the farm's owner after they said they learned from the media that dozens of their coworkers tested positive for the coronavirus, a union official said.

 Workers picketed in the central California city of Wasco outside Primex Farms, which grows pistachio nuts, said Armando Elenes, a United Farm Workers official.
 Their demands also include better sanitation measures and more information from the company, which had not told them about the positive cases, he said.

-“They wanted to keep everything confidential, and at the same time, people getting contaminated,” Elenes said.
+“They wanted to keep everything confidential, and at the same time, people were getting contaminated,” Elenes said.

 California